lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 How do we test the validator?
 If we want to cover all the possibilities, we need 4 tests; one for each `variant` type, and one for an invalid type.

 I prefer to test prop validators in isolation.
-The test run faster, and since validators are generally pure functions, they are easy to test.
+Since validators are generally pure functions, they are easy to test.
+There is another reason I test prop validators is isolation too, which we will talk about after writing the test.

 To allow testing the validator is isolation, we need to refactor `<message>` a little to separate the validator from the component: